 Enables you to specify a data type for a mask parameter.
+You can associate the Min, Max, and Edit parameters with a data type parameter.
 For more details, see DataTypeStr Parameter.

 Allows you to selectively promote block parameters from underlying blocks to the mask.
 Click the Type options field to open the Promoted Parameter Selector dialog box.
 In this dialog box, you can select the block parameters that you want to promote.
 Click OK to close it.

 Allows you to promote all underlying block parameters to the mask.
 When you promote all parameters, the promote operation deletes parameters that have been promoted previously.